English German Swedish Norwegian Danish Dutch Spanish Polish Finnish Ancient Roman Biblical Latin

 Julia Gillard in Episode #20.9 as

 Jamie Julia Parker in Running Home as Actress

 Julia Hede-Wilkens in Julafton as Cinematographer

-Actor Julia Chantrey, famous for movie 10 Days in a Madhouse Names like Julia Julia Namesakes Related Names: Jula, Julain, Julaine, Julana, Julane, Julani, Julann, Julanne, Julayne, Jule, Julea, Juleah, Julean, Juleana, Juleanna, Julee, Juleeanna, Juleen, Juleena, Juleesa
+Julia Roberts is known for her acting in movie Erin Brockovich Names like Julia Julia Namesakes Related Names: Jula, Julain, Julaine, Julana, Julane, Julani, Julann, Julanne, Julayne, Jule, Julea, Juleah, Julean, Juleana, Juleanna, Julee, Juleeanna, Juleen, Juleena, Juleesa

 Posts having Julia: Comments :In ancient Rome, Julia was the name given to the women of the gens Julia or Iulia.
 It is so paramount etymology of this name (which was a name before gens ) that currently do not have a etymology accurate; in Spanish Castilian usually appear as etymologies for Julia as follows: "(strong) roots" or "wavy hair" to explain the first case it must be borne in mind that it was the gentile name of the old and patrician Roman family the Julia gens who was considered a descendant of July or Julo ( Iulus ) or Ascanio son of Eneas .
 If this hypothesis were true the name could derive from the Greek word ὑλη - Hyle or rubber - with the meaning of material or wood (in both cases, as in Latin originally refers to the mother), that is, then, means " the forest ", as the second name was the son of Aeneas (Silvio = jungle or forest); or it may come from the name of the fortress of Troy , often called by the Latins also Iulus , I (v) as well Commemorating the other name Troy: Ilium or Ylión (remember that the Romans were considered descendants of Trojans as it is made explicit in the Aeneid of Virgil ).